 Start with a Book is designed to help address summer learning loss.
 The website provides parents, librarians, youth program leaders, and community groups a wide range of free and low-cost resources to help ensure that kids keep learning and exploring during the summer months and beyond.

-By engaging children in literacy activities over the summer, we give them opportunities to build their background knowledge, deepen their vocabulary, improve their reading fluency — and be ready in the fall for a successful school year.
+By engaging children in literacy activities over the summer, we give them opportunities to build background knowledge, deepen vocabulary, improve reading fluency — and be ready in the fall for a successful school year.

 Pick up a book!

 In delivering the keynote at the National Summer Learning Day Fair held at the U.S. Department of Education in June 2014, former First Lady Michelle Obama said:

 “So if you’re not picking up a book, and all you’re doing all summer long is sitting on the couch and catching up on TV shows, then I guarantee that you’re going to lose some ground next year in school.
 And that won’t just make a difference this fall, it can show up in the years ahead.”

 The rigorous demands of the new Common Core State Standards and the Next Generation Science Standards are an additional, powerful reason to provide meaningful summer learning opportunities for children.